-Corvin Castle – a Gothic-Renaissance Jewel
+Corvin Castle – A Gothic-Renaissance Jewel

 This medieval fortress was used as a residence by feudal lords and belonged to the famous Corvin dynasty that ruled Hungary and parts of Transylvania.

 There are many legends surrounding the castle’s symbol – a raven with a golden ring in his beak – which you can find out more about if you visit the castle.
-Located in Central Romania in Hunedoara, Corvin Castle can be visited all year-round on day trips from Timisoara, Sibiu or Cluj-Napoca.
+Located in Central Romania in Hunedoara, Corvin Castle can be visited year-round on day trips from Timisoara, Sibiu, or Cluj-Napoca.

 The Danube Delta – Nature’s Miracle Garden

-Besides the rich wildlife, tourists (especially photographers) will be impressed by the natural landscapes infused with sunrise light (the Delta faces the East) and the fish-based cuisine of the locals who, by the way, preserve their authentic charm and fishermen way of life.
+This is a fantastic destination if you’re keen on taking some great Romanian landscape pictures.
+Besides the rich wildlife, tourists (especially photographers) will be impressed by the natural landscapes infused with sunrise light (the Delta faces the East).
+Another highlight is the fish-based cuisine of the locals, who preserve their a

-Also known by its German name Hermanstadt, the city is representative for Transylvania’s multiculturalism and displays many signs of its Saxon heritage.
-It has a rich and varied cultural agenda with international renowned events for theater, jazz and other arts, and a booming food scene drawing on modern reinterpretations of Transylvania’s rural gastronomy.
+Also known by its German name Hermanstadt, the city is representative of Transylvania’s multiculturalism and displays many signs of its Saxon heritage.
+It has a rich and varied cultural agenda with internationally renowned theater, jazz, and other arts events.
+There’s also a booming food scene, drawing on modern reinterpretations of Transylvania’s rural gastronomy.